 Walking Performance Tour at Las Casas Filipinas de Acuzar

 Anyone who's been meaning to read up on the impact of colonialism must pay a visit to Bataan, one of the last refuges of American and Filipino soldiers before the Japanese conquest during World War II.
 In time for history month, Las Casas Filipinas de Acuzar transforms its sprawling estate into an interactive storybook with their newest attraction, HistoryLand.
 Let a talented cast of Bataan locals walk you through history from the The Battle of Mactan, The Execution of our National Hero, The Cry of Pugad Lawin, The Making of the Philippine Flag up until The Declaration of Philippine Independence.
-Available from August ‘til September 2019 only, the attraction will also breathe life into iconic characters from Dr. Jose Rizal’s greatest masterpieces, Noli Me Tangere and El Filibusterismo, like Padre Damaso, Maria Clara, and Sisa.
+Held every Tuesday to Sunday, the attraction will also breathe life into iconic characters from Dr. Jose Rizal’s greatest masterpieces, Noli Me Tangere and El Filibusterismo, like Padre Damaso, Maria Clara, and Sisa.

 The ticket costs ₱9,500 and is inclusive of a hotel stay for 4 with buffet breakfast, group photo at La Casa dela Fotografia, Hotel de Oriente access, tramvia and calesa rides, and an invitation to the Walking Heritage Tour, which involves navigating the cobblestone roads and bridges of the resort while listening to the most fascinating anecdotes of the ancestral homes collected by Jose Acuzar.